microsoft/ivy/language.md

 Every IVy file begins with a line like the following:

-    #lang ivy1.5
+    #lang ivy1.7

 This tells IVy what version of the language we are using.
+This is important because in successive version of the language, certain features may be changed or deprecated.
+Providing the language version allows old programs to keep working.
+They current version of the IVy language is 1.7.
+Changes between versions of the language are listed at the end of this document.

 ## State and actions

-An IVy program describes *objects* that have state variables and provide *actions* that operate on state.
+An IVy program describes *objects* that have state and provide *actions* that operate on state.
 State variables may hold either plain old data or mathematical relations and functions (much as in the [Alloy][al] language, but with important differences that we